 Healing Properties and Indications

 The whole plant contains the bitter ingredients choline, phenolic acids, and tannin.
 It has expectorant and pectoral properties.
-Internal use is recommended for bronchial catarrh, chronic bronchitis, easing the expulsion secretions and reducing the congestion of the respiratory system.
+Internal use is recommended for bronchial catarrh and chronic bronchitis, easing the expulsion of secretions and reducing the congestion of the respiratory system.
 It also renders good results with bronchial asthma.
-In external use, it is recommended to treat wounds and hemorrhoids due to their vulnerary properties.
+External use is recommended to treat wounds and hemorrhoids due to their vulnerary properties.

 Ground Ivy Plant Scientific Facts